 Partnership for Children run the Zippy’s Friends, Apple’s Friends and Passport programmes in the UK with support from our Licensed Trainers and local councils.

 Many special schools in the UK are also running an adapted version of the programme for pupils with special needs.

 To find out more about the UK programme, please call Partnership for Children on 020 8974 6004 or email us firstname.lastname@example.org.

-To book training for teachers in the UK, contact our Partnership for Children Licensed trainers.
+To book training for teachers in the UK, visit our training page.